Councillors secure funding for great local causes

 County councillors work closely with local communities to identify local issues and have £10,000 each year each to spend on projects in their area.
 They welcome applications from across the local community.

-The following grants have been made in recent months to projects in the St Albans area:
+The following grants have been made in the East Herts and Broxbourne areas in recent months:

 For further information on any of these stories please contact the county councillors directly via the Hertfordshire County Council website.